zeeshankhan1981/my-notes-reborn/DesignRoadmap.md

 - Added rich visual feedback for interactions
 - Enhanced information hierarchy and layout

+✅ **Core UI Components**
+- Redesigned SettingsView with clean layout and functional elements
+- Fixed spacing issues in ChecklistListView for better readability
+- Improved selection and delete functionality in list views
+- Updated UI components to follow platform conventions
+- Enhanced alert and confirmation dialogs with proper feedback

 ### Phase 2: Component Refinement (Next Steps)

 Our next focus will be on refining key components throughout the app to match our new design system: